-As a leading center for the treatment of drug and alcohol addiction, Linden Oaks Behavioral Health offers a variety of services at each stage of the addiction and recovery process, including dual diagnosis, detoxification and programs for adolescents.
+As a leading center for the treatment of drug and alcohol addiction, Linden Oaks Behavioral Health offers a variety of services at each stage of the addiction and recovery process, including dual diagnosis, detoxification, adult residential and programs just for adolescents.
 Together, we can win the fight over addiction.

 Recovery is about understanding how to communicate, control negative thought patterns, identify and express feelings, and learn skills to manage stress and anger.
 It is about learning how to have fun without chemical dependency.

-That is why we use cognitive behavioral therapy, dialectical behavioral therapy, occupational therapy, recreational therapy, life skills education and a host of other interventions to treat every patient individually.
+That is why we use different types of treatment and therapies such as cognitive behavioral therapy, dialectical behavioral therapy, occupational therapy, recreational therapy, life skills education and a host of other interventions to treat every patient individually.
 We also use medication when needed.
 We incorporate animal-assisted therapy, poetry therapy, spirituality and mindfulness to help reach adolescents and adults who may need creative interventions to connect the dots.
 Most of all, we partner with our patients and families.

 Dual diagnosis: Addiction and mental health

-We realize addiction is a disease, and that people often experience more than one disorder—something we refer to and treat as a dual diagnosis.
+We realize addiction is a progressive disorder, and that people often experience addiction with one or more mental health issues—something we refer to and treat as a dual diagnosis.

 It is common for an individual with an addiction to be struggling with depression, anxiety or another mental health disorder.
 Your addiction may be the result of trying to feel calmer or cope with depression or anxiety.
 If your substance abuse has become severe enough, it could lead to a personality disorder, mood disorder or other behavioral problems.
 We look for this and treat the disorder along with the addiction for the best possible outcome.